 The Administration also intends to alleviate taxes on businesses by cutting the corporate tax rate from 35% to 15%.
 Although unclear, the plan seems to indicate that this lower rate would also be applicable to small and medium-sized pass-through entities.

 Please stay tuned throughout the next few months as the Administration will hold listening sessions with stakeholders to receive input and work with Congress to develop the details further.
-However, in the interim, please do not hesitate to contact our office should you have any questions about the proposed Trump tax reform.
+For tax and estate planning advice, contact our office today.